antojoseph/ZeroTrustBounty/README.md

 9. The webapp verifies that the full proof comes from the same notarized TLS session by matching the attestation fingerprint, server name, and session time.
 10. The company can record a dummy payout directly from the report view or company dashboard.

-There is no blockchain payment rail in the current code.
-Payouts are stored in SQLite as dummy `Payment` rows, company balances are decremented in the database, and the researcher reputation score is increased.

 ## Repository Layout